shoaibkhanz/agentic-ai-engineering-course/lessons/03_chaining_routing/article_guideline.md

         - Lack of modularity; hard to update or improve specific parts.
         - Increased likelihood of "lost in the middle" issues with long contexts.
         - Potentially higher token consumption for prompts trying to do too much.
     - Show an example prompt of this, with an example output where we pinpoint problems with it (i.e. parts of the complex instructions are not satisfied with the result).
-Show a minimal (but runnable) code example using the OpenAI Python library (https://github.com/openai/openai-python/blob/main/README.md) with the “completion” endpoint.
-Here you should explain how to set an environment variable in google Colab (as the students will run the code from Google Colab) and how to set the “OPENAI_API_KEY” environment variable (it can be retrieved with `from google.colab import userdata`, and it will be used by the openai Python client), and then proceed by defining the prompt and using it with the openai library to generate a completion.
-When talking about the "OPENAI_API_KEY" api key, you should explain also how to get it and that you have to buy some credits to use the openai models via API, with a minimum purchase of 5$.
+Show a minimal (but runnable) code example using Gemini-2.5-flash.
+Here you should explain how to set an environment variable in google Colab (as the students will run the code from Google Colab) and how to set the GOOGLE_API_KEY environment variable (it can be retrieved with `from google.colab import userdata`, and it will be used by the Gemini client), and then proceed by defining the prompt and using it to generate a completion.
+When talking about the "GOOGLE_API_KEY" api key, you should explain also how to get it.
 Explain also how to retrieve the API key.
 You'll find the code of this section below in these guidelines.
 Comment also the outputs of the code cells if relevant, they are in the code below as well between cells.
     - Introduce Chaining: The concept of connecting multiple LLM calls (or other processing steps) sequentially, where the output of one step becomes the input for the next. (https://www.promptingguide.ai/techniques/prompt_chaining)
     - List the benefits of chaining:
         - **Improved Modularity:** Each LLM call focuses on a specific, well-defined sub-task.